pinterest/ktlint/docs/rules/standard.md

 ## Trailing comma on declaration site

-Consistent removal (default) or adding of trailing comma's on declaration site.
+Consistent removal (default) or adding of trailing commas on declaration site.

 !!! important
     KtLint uses the IntelliJ IDEA `.editorconfig` property `ij_kotlin_allow_trailing_comma` to configure the rule.
 When this property is enabled, KtLint *enforces* the usage of the trailing comma at declaration site while IntelliJ IDEA default formatter only *allows* to use the trailing comma but leaves it to the developer's discretion to actually use it (or not).
 KtLint values *consistent* formatting more than a per-situation decision.